by Cleo DeLoner

 When my team and I were ambushed, you trained me to survive that.
 Others like you trained my gunner and my squad leader to survive that day.

-When I spoke with you years later, while suffering with the invisible wounds of war, I told you how much I hated you for training me so well and saving my life.
+When I spoke with you years later, while suffering from the invisible wounds of war, I told you how much I hated you for training me so well and saving my life.

 You said that you would not apologize.